Rehabilitation Sciences (PhD)

 Program Description

-This innovative PhD program in rehabilitation sciences unites traditional rehabilitation health professions in physical and occupational therapy with art, drama, and music therapies; applied psychology; communicative sciences and disorders; and nutrition.
-The program prepares scientist-practitioners from these and related disciplines to develop theory and practice that enhances human performance and quality of life for people with disabilities or individuals who may benefit from social, physical, or cognitive adaptations.
+This innovative PhD program in rehabilitation sciences unites rehabilitation health professions in physical and occupational therapy; art, drama, and music therapies; applied psychology; communicative sciences and disorders; nutrition; engineering; and accessibility design.
+The program prepares scientist-practitioners from these and related disciplines to develop and test theories that inform clinical practice in order to enhance human performance and quality of life for people with disabilities.

-The PhD Program in Rehabilitation Sciences is designed to prepare students, with and without professional degrees, for outstanding and fulfilling academic careers in research and teaching.
+The PhD Program in Rehabilitation Sciences is designed to prepare students for outstanding and fulfilling academic careers in rehabilitation research and teaching.

 Collaborative mentorship is a core component of the program.
-Students are expected to commit to involvement in ongoing research in collaboration with primary and secondary faculty mentors, who will also help students plan their coursework, identify sites and resources throughout the city for their research, and focus their specialization toward a dissertation topic.
+Students are involved in ongoing research in collaboration with primary and secondary faculty mentors, who will also help students plan their coursework, identify sites and resources for their research, and focus their specialization toward a dissertation topic.

 Program Features

-The Program in Rehabilitation Sciences uses a biopsychosocial paradigm to prepare students to become a scientist–practitioner who studies physical, cognitive, and psychological conditions across the developmental continuum in diverse contexts, both nationally and globally, and promotes those studies for better human development and functioning.
+The Program in Rehabilitation Sciences uses a biopsychosocial paradigm to prepare students to become scientists who study physical, cognitive, and psychological conditions across the developmental continuum in diverse contexts, both nationally and globally, and promotes those studies for better human development and functioning.

 The curriculum is designed around a rigorous scientific training model that includes advanced courses in quantitative and qualitative research design.